Grow every day with a personalized plan. Start here

 What is Mating in Captivity: Unlocking Erotic Intelligence about?

-Mating in Captivity: Unlocking Erotic Intelligence by Esther Perel explores the complex relationship between intimacy and desire.
-The author discusses how modern relationships can struggle to maintain passion and eroticism despite deep emotional connections.
+Mating in Captivity: Unlocking Erotic Intelligence, authored by Esther Perel, explores the complex relationship between intimacy and eroticism in long-term partnerships.
+It delves into how modern couples can sustain desire while navigating the challenges of commitment and domesticity.

 What are the key takeaways from Mating in Captivity: Unlocking Erotic Intelligence?